webdevcody/newsletter-manager/README.md

 ## How to Send Emails

-1. `ts-node ./src/scripts/sendEmailsCli.ts "welcome to the jungle" "./src/data/emails/welcome.mjml"`
+1. `npx ts-node ./src/scripts/sendEmailsCli.ts "welcome to the jungle" "./src/data/emails/welcome.mjml"`

 ## Importing Emails to Prod